PASTAplus/cite/README.md

 - **Authors** - Cite uses content extracted from the science metadata described by an [Ecological Metadata Language](https://eml.ecoinformatics.org) (EML) document to generate the *author list*.
-Specifically, Cite uses the [*creator*](https://eml.ecoinformatics.org/schema/eml-resource_xsd.html#ResourceGroup_creator) section of EML.
-The EML *creator* element is divided into three primary secitons: individuals, organizations, and positions (i.e., roles) - see below.
+Specifically, Cite uses the [*creator*](https://eml.ecoinformatics.org/schema/eml-resource_xsd.html#ResourceGroup_creator) section of EML to generate the list of authors, including *individuals*, *organizations*, and *positions*.

-    Cite uses indviduals, followed by organizations, as the authors.
-If neither individuals or organizations are present, it will use a position.
+    Cite is opinionated in how it determines an author: individuals, take precedence over organizations and positions, and organizations take precedence over positions.
+What this means is if an *individual* and *organization* and *position* are all defined in a single *creator* element, Cite sets the author to the named information within the *individual* element; and, if only an *organization* and *position* exist within a single *creator* element, Cite will set the author to the named information within the *organization* element.
+Finally, if only a *position* is defined within a single *creator* element, Cite will set the author to the named information within the *position* element.
+It is important to note that Cite respects the *creator* content as defined in the EML document and will set a *position* name to an author if it is present and meets the above hierarchy.
+If you believe that a *position* should not be displayed as data package author, then you should not include it as a data package creator.

+    Cite preserves the order of the *creator* list as defined within the EML document.
+As such, if you would like the citation to begin with an organization name, you should position the *creator* element that describes the organization at the beginning of the *creator* list in the EML document.

     Cite also assumes that a creator element contains information pertaining to only a single "creator", although EML allows for multiple identities in a single creator element.
-This means that if an individual name is present within a *creator* element, Cite will ignore the organization or position names within the same element when creating the author list.
-Cite also respects the order of *creator* elements as presented in the EML.
-As such, Cite will order the author list beginning with individuals, and followed by organizations, according to the order in the EML.
-To remphasize, Cite will only display a position name if there are no individuals or organizations defined in the *creator* section of the EML.
+Cite will do its best to accommodate multi-named subjects within a *creator* element, but mileage will vary.
+Finally, Cite does not collect or use tertiary information (e.g., phone number, addresses, emails) from within the *creator* element since this type of information is not used as part of a data package citation.

 <p align="center"><img src="https://raw.githubusercontent.com/PASTAplus/cite/master/images/eml-resource_xsd_Element_creator.png"/></p>